FAQEED Article 12EU

 • Assign one owner for threshold confirmation, one for energy and water data collection, and one for database submission evidence.

-• Collect last full calendar year performance data before the annual filing window.
+• Collect the immediately preceding calendar year's information and KPIs before the annual filing window.

 • Preserve the platform submission receipt, submitted values, source-meter extracts, approval record, and any correction history.